Dr. MaryAnn Noonan

 Research Assistant and Lab Manager

 Sophie is a Research Assistant and Laboratory Manager supporting PI Dr MaryAnn Noonan in the Developmental Neuroscience Laboratory at Experimental Psychology.
 Sophie completed both her BSc in Psychology with Neuroscience and MSc in Cognitive Neuroscience at the University of Reading.
-During her MSc, Sophie was a Research Assistant to PI Dr Katie Gray investigating the effects of different contexts on face perception; she also worked with PI Dr Anastasia Christakou exploring differences in cortico-striato-thalamo functional connectivity in neurotypical individuals performing either optimally or suboptimally in a cognitive flexibility task.
+During her MSc, Sophie was a Research Assistant to Dr Katie Gray investigating the effects of different contexts on face perception; she also worked with Dr Anastasia Christakou exploring cortico-striato-thalamo functional connectivity in neurotypical individuals performing suboptimally in their cognitive flexibility.
 More broadly, Sophie has trained in the principles and practice of cognitive neuroscience research with a focus in MRI/fMRI research.

 - Maximilian Scheuplein, previous Research Assistant and Laboratory Manager